b-giordano/thesis_cpac/annotation_guidelines/README.md

 ## Annotation guidelines

-This folder contains the annotation guidelines.
+This folder contains the annotation guidelines (in French only).